sarmadsangi/react-ga-workshop/README.md

 ## Want to create your API ?

 For this project we are using [Fieldbook](https://fieldbook.com/) to simulate a public api.
 I exported usernames from [Gitter wdi-sg-discussions](https://gitter.im/ga-students/wdi-sg-discussions) and uploaded them to [Fieldbook](https://fieldbook.com/) to create a REST API out of it.
-What to create your own API ?
-Its easy stuff here is how to do it,
+Want to create your own API ?
+Its easy stuff ... here is how to do it,

 - Goto [Fieldbook](https://fieldbook.com/) and Sign Up (its free)
 - Once you are in, create a sheet (Sheet=Excel Stuff) by clicking `Add Sheet` (normally there would be default sheet that you can use)